parabuzzle/mikeheijmans.com/blog_posts/2025-03-19-nextjs-based-blog.md

     // I'm also splitting the file name to create publish date
     // and handling legacy frontmatter keys to the new metadata structure
     // I defined that I wanted (ie: og_image => image .. etc)
-    const { preview, attributes, publishDate, slug } = processPost(file);
+    // --> this is documented later in the blog post <-- const { preview, attributes, publishDate, slug } = processPost(file);

     // only published posts